 The sand is fine, and the water is shallow enough for children.

-One of the most popular beaches in Cefalu is Lungomare Beach.
+Lungomare Beach is one of the most popular beaches in Cefalu.
 It stretches for more than 1.5 kilometers along the town's coast.

 Another good beach in Cefalu is Caldura Beach, a short distance from the town center.
-Rocky cliffs surround this beach.
-There's also a stunning view of the town's medieval castle.
+Rocky cliffs surround this beach, with a stunning view of the town's medieval castle.

-For a more secluded place, head to Mazzaforno Beach.
-It lies about 4 kilometers west of Cefalu.
+For a more secluded place, head to Mazzaforno Beach, about 4 kilometers west of Cefalu.
 This beach, too, is known for its crystal-clear waters and pristine white sand.

-The pier (Il Molo) is also worth a visit.
-It's where people gather in the evenings to watch the sunset.
+The pier (Il Molo) near the Old Town is also worth a visit.
+In the evenings, people gather there to watch the sunset.

 In the old times, all the fish came into the town through this place.